raimohanska/ourboard/README.md

 -   Lock items in place to prevent accidental moves of static items and lines
 -   Use "structured stickies": 1.
 Create an Area to be used as a template, choose a nice color 2.
 Add template content, e.g.. labels like "size" 3.
 Lock the labels in place.
 Now you can clone the whole area with a single click on the Clone button (or Cmd-D).

+Copy and paste

+-   You can cut/copy/paste contents on the board using keyboard shortcuts
+-   Copy-paste works across boards, so you can do a "backup" by selecting all notes and pasting on another board
+-   You should be able to paste text and images on the board from other applications as well
+-   You can create a full clone of your current board by clicking on the Clone button beside board name

 Keyboard shortcuts

 These are for Mac.
-For other OS, replace command with control.
+For other Linux/Windows, replace Command with Control.

 ```
 DEL/Backspace       Delete item